seblegall/blog-scripts/README.md

 # List

-* `logrus-cobra` : A example of integrating logrus with cobra.
+* `logrus-cobra` : An example of integrating logrus with cobra.
+* `parse-git-status` : A git status parser in pure Go